Why Do Cats Purr?

 When you hear your cat purring, you might assume that they are happy.
 But that assumption may or may not be correct depending on your cat's current mood.
 So, why do cats purr?
 From hunger and happiness to growing pains and everything in between, cats purr for a wide array of reasons.
-Today, we’ll tell you about the top reasons why cats purr, along with the science behind why their bodies create the soothing sound.
+Continue reading to learn about the top reasons why cats purr, along with the scientific theories behind why their bodies create the soothing sound.

 How does a cat purr?